DefaultO/Dank-Memer-Discord-Bot-Farm-Bot/README.md

 # Dank Memer Discord Bot Farm Bot

+## Disclaimer!
+They ban/blacklist you for constantly using commands on the Bot.
+You won't be able to use the Bot anymore.
+Risk that on your own.
+I am not responsible for how you use my Code.
+Put delays/human like logic to bypass that.
+Max 20 Minutes for example per day.
 Using the [Anarchy Framework](https://github.com/not-ilinked/Anarchy) for Discord Selfbots, I've coded a simple logic together that farms you some bot currency.
 The more alt accounts you have, the more you will profit from it.
 In something like 5 hours I've made **700.000+ "⏣"** with 1 Account only.
 Note that I have donator privilege and thus have to wait 10 seconds less than you between command uses.

 This here abused Bot can be found here: https://dankmemer.lol/